 Holistic ecosystems – a new era of customer value

 In addition to the profitability approach, the organizations that are winning in the 21st century place themselves at the center of powerful, value, network-based ecosystems.
 It is a holistic approach that considers the interdependencies and interactions between various stakeholders and systems.
 These ecosystems generate and multiply customer value.

-Regarding sustainability in ICT landscape, we have been able to offer to our customers increased agility, adaptability, and improved IT lifecycle management through an ecosystem approach.
-When building an ecosystem of shared value, the risk of vendor lock-in can be minimized, allowing companies to have the best-of-breed approach to choose the best tools for them to work with, rather than trying to adapt to certain limited options.
-By combining leading business solutions with a non-monolithic system and domain-driven modular architecture, companies can ensure high quality and user-centric design with a world-class user experience.
+Regarding sustainability in the ICT landscape, we have been able to offer our customers increased agility, adaptability, and improved IT lifecycle management through an ecosystem approach.
+When building an ecosystem of shared value, the risk of vendor lock-in can be minimized, allowing companies to have the best-of-breed approach to choose the best tools for them to work with rather than trying to adapt to certain limited options.
+By combining leading business solutions with a non-monolithic system and domain-driven modular architecture, companies can ensure high-quality and user-centric design with a world-class user experience.
 A composable ICT landscape that supports pace layered thinking creates the capability to build traceability, transparency, and controllability for business, enabling sustainable IT through scalable and evolving transformation.

 Creating meaningful impact

 When thinking about sustainability in making an impact, it is all about how we’re creating the future.
 It’s actually a pretty huge responsibility to really think about – how are things going to look like in 50 or 100 years?